 Mixing and Application Techniques

 Proper dilution prevents irritation.
-Use carrier oils like coconut or jojoba to reduce potency.
-A 0.25% concentration works for most dogs—about 1 drop per 4 tablespoons of carrier oil.
+To lessen potency, use carrier oils such as coconut or jojoba.
+Most dogs respond to a 0.25 percent solution–approximately 1 drop to 4 tablespoons of carrier oil.

 Purpose | Carrier Oil | Application Area |